AsiaBasket: FilBasket era (2021–2022)

-First tournament and dispute

-FilBasket began its first tournament, the Subic Championship, on October 28, 2021, after securing approval from the Subic Bay Metropolitan Authority (SBMA) and the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) for a bubble tournament at the Subic Bay Gymnasium.
-The tournament, however, did get the disputed by the Games and Amusements Board (GAB) regarding its amateur status, with the GAB contending that it is a professional league, and later issuing a cease and desist order.
-Eventually, the GAB didn't go further with the legal action and FilBasket would subsequently begin the transition to professional status after sending a letter of intent to the GAB, which would be competed by February 2022.
+The league went off to a bumpy start when its first tournament, the Subic Championship, ran into regulatory issues.
+Despite securing approval from the Subic Bay Metropolitan Authority (SBMA) and the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) for a bubble tournament at the Subic Bay Gymnasium, The tournament was disputed by the Games and Amusements Board (GAB) regarding its amateur status, with the GAB contending that it is a professional league, and later issuing a cease and desist order.
+Eventually, the GAB didn't pursue further legal action and FilBasket would subsequently begin the transition to professional status after sending a letter of intent to the GAB, which would be competed by February 2022.

-2022

 As FilBasket turned professional, the league began attracting the Asian basketball market with the 2022 Summer Championship, which ran from March until May 2022.
 The tournament featured the first international team: the Kuala Lumpur Aseel based in Kuala Lumpur, Malaysia, being invited as a guest team.

 The following tournament would also be its first international tournament, the 2022 International Championship held in the latter part of 2022 in Malaysia.
-It was also the first tournament under the current format, replacing the traditional round-robin format of other Philippine basketball leagues with a group-stage format.

-AsiaBasket era (since 2023)
+AsiaBasket era (2023–present)

-2023

 On March 3, 2023, FilBasket announced their renaming to AsiaBasket to accommodate with the expansion into the Asian basketball market.
 The first tournament under the AsiaBasket name was the 2023 International Championship, which also took place in Malaysia in April 2023.
-Although the league previously stated that the FilBasket name would be retained for local competitions in the Philippines, the AsiaBasket name was still used for the 2023 Las Piñas Championship in July 2023, which featured an all-Filipino roster of teams competing in Las Piñas.
-The 2023 Dasmariñas Championship then took place in Dasmariñas, Cavite, Philippines in November 2023, and featured United States-based Statham Academy, marking the first time the league featured a team based outside of Asia.

-2024

-AsiaBasket then intended to host its first tournament in Visayas with the 2024 Cebu Championship.
-It was initially announced to start in April at the Hoops Dome in Lapu-Lapu City, Cebu before moving to the Toledo City Sports Center in Toledo, Cebu, and subsequently postponing it to May.
-The tournament would eventually not push ahead and would later be replaced by the 2024 International Championship, which will take place at Enderun Colleges in Taguig beginning July 9, 2024.

-2025
+The tournament also marked a change of focus for the league, as it was the first tournament to feature teams from the collegiate level.
+Later tournaments would also include youth teams from other countries focused on Filipino-foreigner players, such as the United States' Statham Academy and United Prep Canada.

-On March 16, 2025, AsiaBasket began its first all-collegiate tournament with the 2025 College Campus Tour.
+In 2025, the league hosted its first all-collegiate tournament, the 2025 AsiaBasket College Campus Tour, which would later evolve into the National Student Athletes Championship from 2026 onwards.

+Recurring tournaments

+While most tournaments revolve around the hosting of a single city or province, there are a number of recurring tournaments.

+International Championship

+The International Championship has been held annually since 2022 and is the only tournament where teams from outside the Philippines are invited to participate.
+The first two iterations of the tournament were held in Kuala Lumpur, Malaysia but has since moved to the Philippines from 2024 onwards.
+The tournament has been known as the International Invitational since 2025.

+National Student Athletes Championship

+The National Student Athletes Championship is AsiaBasket's all-collegiate tournament.
+The tournament uses the home-and-away format of older FilBasket tournaments in that games are held across multiple college venues.
+The first iteration of this tournament was held in 2025 as the College Campus Tour before rebranding to NSAC in 2026.